mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-pull-request-connector.md

   - **Name:** Maps GitHub name with Microsoft Entra ID user properties.

 If direct mapping fails, use **regular expressions (regex)** to transform the data.
 For example: `[a-zA-Z0-9]+`

+\* For personal accounts, mapping accuracy may be impacted due to variations in email domains and individual email visibility settings.

 ### Content
 On the **Content** tab, you can verify property mappings in the sample data for metadata such as **content**, **labels**, **description**, and **timestamps**.